-- 6.7.1 Procurement practices will be conducted in a fair and transparent manner and not deal with contractors or suppliers known or reasonably suspected to be paying bribes. - 6.7.2 Before engaging contractors and suppliers, the Council will undertake properly documented due diligence.
-Unless prospective contractors and suppliers have effective anti-bribery programmes in place, the Council will contractually require them to comply with this Anti-Fraud, Bribery and Corruption policy.
-Agreements with contractors and suppliers shall, at all times, provide for the necessary contractual mechanisms to enforce compliance with the anti-bribery arrangements. - 6.7.3 The Council will monitor performance and, in case of non-compliance, require the correction of deficiencies, apply sanctions, or eventually terminate the agreement.
+- 6.7.1 Procurement practices will be conducted in a fair and transparent manner and not deal with contractors or suppliers known or reasonably suspected to be paying bribes. - 6.7.2 The Council will contractually require contractors and suppliers to comply with this Anti-Fraud, Bribery and Corruption policy and to make available HR data for security screening in-line with Council Employees as requested. - 6.7.3 The Council will monitor performance and, in case of non-compliance, require the correction of deficiencies, apply sanctions, or eventually terminate the agreement.